 Bathing Your Puppy

-Here is how you can give your puppy a bath:
+Here is how you can bath your puppy:

 - Fill a tub, sink, or basin with a few inches of warm water